Vibe Coding in 2026: A Practical Getting Started Guide

 Flow State Symphony: The real promise of vibe coding is not effortless software creation, but a tighter loop between intent, execution, review, and revision.

-1. State the outcome, constraints, and success criteria.
+1. State the outcome, constraints, and definition of done.

 3. Approve one slice of implementation at a time.